A Guide to Startup Business Funding For the Seed Round in 2023

 Problem Statement

 The problem statement is the foundation of a startup's pitch.
-It identifies and discusses a pain point in the market that the startup aims to address.
+It discusses a pain point in the market that the startup aims to address.
 For example, a health tech startup might highlight the problem of inefficient patient record management in African hospitals, leading to errors and delays.

 Solution